sandhyaparna/Data-Science/Deep Learning/Tensorflow.md

 #### Estimator API
 * Quick model -  Many standard pre-made estimator models
 * Checkpoints to pause and resume your training
 * Out-of-memory datasets - Estimators are designed with a data set API that handles out of memory data sets.
-You can not train a large network without seeing how its doing.
+* Train/eval/monitor - You can not train a large network without seeing how its doing.
 Estimators automatically surface key metrics during training that you can visualize in Tensor board.
-* Train/eval/monitor -
+* Distributed Training - Estimators come with the necessary cluster execution code already built in.
 * Hyper-parameter tuning of ML-engine
 * Production:serving predictions from a trained model